Runn-Fast/blog/hasura/README.md

   they own.
 - The Hasura Console is very useful for debugging queries, showing which SQL query is generated along with an analysis of the SQL execution plan

+The idea of not having to write our GraphQL server also appealed to us.
+Hasura provides query resolves for each table along with mutations to insert, update and delete rows.

 The Future